Trauma therapy for adults and teens in Minneapolis and online across MN & CA

-I work with adults who are battling an inner critic voice, struggling to feel strong emotions without it overtaking them, and are having trouble connecting with and keeping friends or romantic partners.
-They are ready to dig into therapy so they can feel more comfortable speaking up, increase capacity for vulnerability in their relationships, and ultimately feel more secure in who they are.
+You’re ready to dig into therapy so you can feel more confident speaking up, increase capacity for vulnerability in relationships, and ultimately feel more secure in who you are.

 More about the trauma I work with